Torres del Paine W Trek: Popular and Pristine

 - Spring (September – November) is also a lovely time to witness the park’s transformation from winter to spring.
 The weather can however be windy and temperatures will likely drop to 1 – 3°C / 34 – 37°F at night.

 - Winter (June – early September) is not the most popular time to tackle the W Trek, but it’s doable with a guide for those who are up for the challenge.
-Temperature drops to -3 – 5°C / 26 – 41°F.
+The temperature drops to -3 – 5°C / 26 – 41°F.

 - Permits required: There is a park entrance fee that is required to be made in cash (Chilean Pesos) at the front entrance.
 Find out more about it in our guide to Torres del Paine treks.

-Your enthusiasm, fitness level, and time constraints dictates the amount of time it takes to complete the Trek.
-The average amount of time spent on the trail is 5 days and 4 nights.
+The average amount of time spent on the W trail in Patagonia is 5 days and 4 nights.
 Below is an example of the most common itinerary, spending five days and four nights to complete the trek by moving west to east on the “W”.

 Day 1: Boat from Pudeto Port to Refugio Paine Grande.
 From here, walk 11km to Refugio Grey.
 About 2km prior to reaching Refugio Grey, there will be a lookout point for viewing Glacier Grey called Mirador Grey.
 Upon reaching Refugio Grey, there are options to view the east and south sides of the glacier by walking no more than an extra kilometer.
 Stay the night in the Refugio Grey or adjoining campsite.